2. Using paper towels

-Mistake #1 Starting with the floor
+3. Starting with the floor

-If you’re the kind of person that mops or vacuums before you even look at a duster, then you’re doing cleaning wrong.
+If you’re the kind of person that mops or vacuums before you even look at a duster, then you’re doing it wrong!
 Always start from the top of a room, such as dusting ceiling fans and shelves, then work your way down towards the floor.

-Mistake #3 Not opening up windows and doors
+4. Not opening up windows and doors

 If there’s one key to getting cleaning right, it’s airing out the house.
-Before you even start cleaning (assuming the weather is relatively pleasant outside) open your windows and doors and allow the air to flow through your home as you clean.
+Before you even start cleaning (assuming the weather is relatively pleasant outside) open your windows and doors to allow air to flow through your home as you clean.

-Mistake #5 Washing windows on a sunny day
+5. Washing windows on a sunny day

 Although the sun on a bright day may offer unrivalled clarity when it comes to cleaning your windows, a hot sun burning down on your soapy windows will actually dry the product on to the glass quicker.